QUICK ANSWER

 Colorful chalets, Rocky bottom

-One of the least explored snorkeling sites in Aruba is Rincon Beach.
+One of the least explored Aruba snorkeling sites is Rincon Beach.
 This shallow lagoon has almost no tourists and is a picturesque and colorful little town by the beach.
 Mostly frequented by locals, Rincon, just as Boca Grandi, is only suitable for snorkeling when conditions are right.

 There is the occasional hard coral colony and a lot to see around the rocks, although we recommend bringing a good pair of water shoes since the area can be a little rocky.